atsmacode/aye-poker/documentation/TASKS.md

 17. Facade Accessor for Models
 18. Use Enums instead of constants for Cards, Actions etc
 19. Dsiplay errors on front-end.
 Also not much handling of errors from DB bubbling up.
+20. Review general design structure, see what params are needed and where, simplify

 # Features